 - First, reuse and repair!
 Before going out to buy new products, double and triple check your drawers for old pens and other supplies laying around.
 A lot of us tend to lose track of what we’ve already purchased (I’m guilty of this too-- my junk drawer is ever-expanding), but if you do a few passes over your desk drawers or your kids’ supplies from last year, chances are you’ll find items that can be reused, or repaired with a little tape or glue.
 Also check out your local Buy Nothing Facebook group to see if your neighbors have surplus supplies, or if you're in the Bay Area look at The East Bay Depot for Creative Reuse or Scrap SF for second hand art and school supplies.

 - If there’s still items missing from your list, try buying them plastic-free.
 One company we love is Wisdom Supply Co., which is a school supply company selling products that are not only beautiful and functional but plastic-free!
 All of their products are awesome, but some of the especially unique ones include their dry-erase crayons (yes, they work on whiteboards!), their refillable markers, natural rubber erasers (the shavings can be composted!), and highlighters.
-Wisdom Supply Co. also creates custom kits for specific schools' required school supplies lists, and if you work with them to get a kit set up for your school, you get a free kit!
-More info here.
+Wisdom Supply Co. also creates custom kits for specific schools' required school supplies lists, just contact them to learn more.

 - A third option for some of those trickier items is to get crafty and do a little DIY.
 For instance, here is a great guide for making different types of glue to use at home so you can avoid that plastic bottle.

 A second place to focus on reducing plastic use is school lunches.

 When you’re scrambling out the door, it’s important that your plastic-free swaps are easy and accessible.
 Here’s a quick list of ways to make that happen: